Murdaugh blamed some problems on addiction; bond set at $7M

 Running parallel to the criminal court saga is a growing number of lawsuits.
 Murdaugh’s former law firm has sued him, as have the sons of his dead housekeeper, who died after a fall at one of the family’s homes in 2018.
 The Murdaugh family also faces lawsuits surrounding a 2019 boat crash in which Paul Murdaugh was charged with boating under the influence causing death.

-On Monday, attorneys for both Murdaugh and deceased housekeeper Gloria Satterfield’s’s sons announced during the bond hearing that some victims were nearing resolution with Murdaugh, who is also accused of stealing insurance money meant for Satterfield’s sons.
+On Monday, attorneys for both Murdaugh and deceased housekeeper Gloria Satterfield’s sons announced during the bond hearing that some victims were nearing resolution with Murdaugh, who is also accused of stealing insurance money meant for Satterfield’s sons.

 The lawyers for both Murdaugh and Satterfield’s family said Murdaugh had agreed to a $4.3 million judgment in the case, subject to the approval of court-appointed receivers who now control his assets.